oxsecurity/megalinter/docs/licenses/mypy.md

+---
+title: License info for mypy within MegaLinter
+search:
+  exclude: true
+---
 Mypy (and mypyc) are licensed under the terms of the MIT license, reproduced below.

 = = = = =

 The MIT License

-Copyright (c) 2015-2021 Jukka Lehtosalo and contributors
+Copyright (c) 2012-2022 Jukka Lehtosalo and contributors Copyright (c) 2015-2022 Dropbox, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),